rayanvegareynaldo/react-dental-chart/README.md

 # React Dental Chart

-A customizable dental chart component for React applications that displays both permanent and deciduous teeth with configurable colors and labels.
+A customizable and interactive dental chart component for React applications, useful for dental records, visualization, and treatment planning.

 ## Features